 Generally speaking, early/moderate-stage breast cancer refers to breast cancer that is stage 0-II.
 These cancers are less than 5 centimeters, can be removed surgically, and have not spread beyond the breast and regional lymph nodes.

 Patients having radiation usually need to come to a radiation therapy treatment center 5 days a week for up to 6 weeks to receive treatment.
 The treatment takes just a few minutes, and it is painless.
 Most patients having radiation for early/moderate stage breast cancer receive treatment to the whole breast for 4-5 weeks; the final 1-2 weeks of treatment usually involve a "boost" of radiation that is only delivered to the area in the breast where the tumor was.
 Some other regimens exist for delivering radiation for early/moderate-stage breast cancers.
 One approach includes giving more radiation per day to the whole breast so that the treatment takes only 4 weeks.
-Other approaches reduce the treatment time to 1 week.
-These techniques are only appropriate for certain patients, and your radiation oncologist can discuss the pros and cons of each one with you.
+Other approaches reduce the treatment time to 1 week (brachytherapy or Mammosite).
+Another technique may include radiation to the regional lymph nodes which is thought to reduce recurrence.
+These techniques are only appropriate for certain patients.
+Your radiation oncologist will discuss the most appropriate course of treatment for your individual case.

 When the pathologist examines a tumor specimen, he or she may determine that the tumor is expressing estrogen and/ or progesterone receptors.
 Patients whose tumors express estrogen receptors are candidates for therapy with estrogen blocking drugs.
-Estrogen-blocking drugs include tamoxifen and a family of drugs called aromatase inhibitors.
-These drugs are delivered in pill form for 5 - 10 years after breast cancer surgery.
-These drugs have been shown to drastically reduce your risk of recurrence if your tumor expresses estrogen receptors.
+Estrogen-blocking drugs include tamoxifen and a family of medications called aromatase inhibitors.
+These medications are delivered in pill form for 5 - 10 years after breast cancer surgery.
+They have been shown to drastically reduce your risk of recurrence if your tumor expresses estrogen receptors.
 They may be accompanied by side effects, however.
-When taking tamoxifen, patients may experience weight gain, hot flashes and vaginal discharge.
+When taking tamoxifen, patients may experience weight gain, hot flashes, vaginal dryness, and discharge.
 Taking tamoxifen may also increase risk of serious medical issues, such as blood clots, stroke, and uterine cancer.
 Patients taking aromatase inhibitors may experience bone or joint pain, and are at increased risk for thinning of the bones (osteopenia or osteoporosis).
 Patients taking aromatase inhibitors should have yearly bone density testing, and may require treatment for bone thinning.